 At midnight, the snow-muffled sound of church bells, lost somewhere around the green hills of the countryside, started to peal merrily.

-‘Look!
-Up there!’ exclaimed a Patrolman.
+‘Look.
+Up there,’ exclaimed a patrolman.

 They all looked up at the sky.

 There shone the brightest star amongst all the other stars, spreading its light downwards, all over Mother Earth, from the middle of the Celestial Vault.